 The Olympus E-620 is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in February 2009 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12.2 megapixel.

-The Olympus E-620 has a Camera Elo of 1487.
+Is the Olympus E-620 a good camera?
+The E-620 has a Camera Elo of 1505.
 This rating puts the E-620 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-620 also falls below average. – Well, the Olympus E-620 is more than 10 years old, and there have been many other good digital cameras released since 2009.
+In terms of its sensor size category (Four Thirds cameras), the E-620 also ranks below average. – Well, the Olympus E-620 is more than 10 years old, and there have been many other good digital cameras released since 2009.

 |Digital single lens reflex|